Knick Knack

-Knick Knack is a 1989 American computer-animated short film produced by Pixar that was written and directed by John Lasseter.
+Knick Knack is a 1989 American animated short film produced by Pixar that was written and directed by John Lasseter.
 The short is about a snow globe snowman who wants to join the other travel souvenirs in a summer-themed party.
-However, the glass dome that surrounds him prevents him from doing so, thus leading to his many attempts to break out of his snow globe.
+However, the glass dome that surrounds him prevents him from doing so, thus leading to his many tries to break out of his snow globe.
 Knick Knack is Pixar's fourth short and the final short produced during the company's tenure as a hardware company.
+It was also the final Pixar short film released before the company's first feature-length film Toy Story.

 The short stands out from Lasseter's other early short films at Pixar in its reliance on pure comedy to drive the story.
 It was inspired by Tom and Jerry, Looney Tunes, and the work of animators Chuck Jones and Tex Avery.
 Lasseter and his wife, Nancy, collected snow globes and also enjoyed souvenirs from distant places and those elements made their way into the short as well.
 Singer Bobby McFerrin improvised the a cappella vocal jazz soundtrack to the film while watching a rough cut which was eventually left unchanged in its final edition.

-Knick Knack premiered at the 1989 SIGGRAPH convention in Boston and was presented in 3D.
+Knick Knack debuted at the 1989 SIGGRAPH convention in Boston, Massachusetts and was presented in 3D.
 The short has enjoyed positive reviews since its debut and has been screened as a part of numerous film festivals.
+The short has now been associated with Finding Nemo, with a remastered version of the short being shown before it in that film's original theatrical run.

 Plot

-On a bookshelf filled with vacation-themed souvenirs, a lonely and grumpy but girl-lover knick-knack named Knick the Snowman (who is Frosty the Snowman's cousin, according to the audio commentary), who resides in a Nome, Alaska snow globe, wants to reach a female "Sunny Miami" knick-knack that shows an attractive blonde and tanned pool-lounger, wearing a blue two-piece bikini with sunglasses.
-Knick tries several unsuccessful methods to break out of the globe, which includes ramming the glass with the snow globe's igloo backdrop, using his carrot nose and a hammer on the glass, using a jackhammer (which causes his facial features to fall off), trying to cut the glass using a blowtorch and an igniter, and detonating TNT explosives.
+On a bookshelf filled with vacation-themed souvenirs, a lonely and grumpy playboy knick-knack snowman named Knick, who resides in a "Nome Sweet Nome, Alaska" snow globe, wants to reach a female "Sunny Miami" knick-knack that shows an attractive blonde and tanned pool-lounger, wearing a blue speedo and sunglasses.
+Knick tries several unsuccessful methods to break out of the globe, which includes ramming the glass with the snow globe's igloo backdrop, using his carrot nose and a hammer to chisel through the glass, using a jackhammer (which causes his facial features to fall off), trying to cut the glass using a blowtorch and an igniter, and detonating TNT explosives.
 The latter causes the globe to fall over the edge.
-Knick notices an emergency exit in the base and frees himself just before he and the globe fall into a fishbowl.
-Here Knick sees an identical mermaid souvenir from "Sunny Atlantis" and starts gawking at her, this only backfires when he attempts to run towards her, the globe settles to the bottom and traps him again, much to his annoyance, landing him back to where he started.
+Knick notices an emergency exit in the base and frees himself just before he and the globe fall into a fishbowl, where Knick sees a mermaid souvenir from "Sunny Atlantis" identical to the Miami souvenir and starts gawking at her, only for the globe to settle to the bottom and trap him again, much to his annoyance.